abby-source/alx-low_level_programming/README.md

-My first C Hello World
+My first trial on variables